 PowerShell Get-Content -Wait -Tail

-As used on Linux tail with the -f (–follow) option to follow the update of a log file in real time, but on Windows there is no tail command, for this Windows has the PowerShell command Get-Content, with the option – Wait -Tail a log file can be followed in real time, new lines that are written to the log file can also be displayed continuously under Windows.
+On Windows, the Linux tail command does not exist.
+For this, Windows has the PowerShell command Get-Content, with the option -Wait -Tail a log file can be followed in real time.
+New lines that are written to the log file can also be displayed continuously under Windows.

 PS C:\> Get-Content C:\inetpub\logs\LogFiles\W3SVC1\20230227.log -Wait -Tail 10